oitcode/samarium/README.md

 ## Contributing

-__Please contribute to this project.__ If you are interested in developing software using livewire and/or bootstrap then please fork, edit and send pull request.
+__Please contribute to this project.__ If you are interested in developing web application using laravel, livewire and bootstrap then please fork, edit and send pull request.

 ## Issues